rvega/Fan-Control-Daemon/README.md

 Run The Tests (Recommended)
 ---------------------------
-It is recommended to run the tests after installing the program
+It is recommended to run the tests after installing the program.
+Please run the following command _from within the source directory_.

     sudo ./bin/mbpfan -t